- Découvertes

 For the red mullet fillets

-- Red mullet fillets: 6 (approximately 150 g each)
+- Red mullet fillets: 6 (about 150 g each)

 - Olive oil: 2 tbsp